Dr Tom Webb

 Key Research Interests

 My primary research interest is in the macroecology of marine ecosystems.
 Particularly, in how and why marine biodiversity is unevenly distributed in space and time.
 This interest has led me into the realm of biodiversity informatics - using large databases of different facets of marine diversity in order to synthesise the state of knowledge of the world's oceans.
-My research is currently focused on three major areas:
+My research is currently focused on four major areas:

 - Global patterns and trends in marine biodiversity - interrogating, linking, and extracting trends from major biodiversity databases using novel statistical methods